Background & Purpose

 - HOMEWORK for the purpose of practice, preparation and extension.

-- QUIZZES that serve to check on students’ knowledge and comprehension while building toward higher-order skill development.
+- QUIZZES serve to assess students’ knowledge and comprehension while building toward higher-order skill development.

 - FEEDBACK in both narrative and quantitative form on formative assessments to prepare students to complete summative assessments of the same objectives.